 #5 – Show Negative Numbers in Brackets & Positive Numbers with + Sign

 Showing negative numbers in brackets and positive numbers with the + sign will make the number looks beautiful.

 #6 – Show Numbers Hide text Values

-Showing only Numerical values and hiding all the text values technique is required sometimes so below code will help you on this.
+Showing only Numerical values and hiding all the text values technique is required sometimes so below code will help you with this.

 #7 – Show Numbers With Conditional Colors